 Returning Work

 Just like when we had paper assignments we would give back the papers to the students after we graded them, we need to do this with digital work.
 Clicking “Return” in Google Classroom releases the score in Classroom and returns ownership of the documents to the students.
 If you left in document comments, the comments are invisible to viewers.
-Students need to be restored as owners of the document in order to see the comments their teacher left them.
+Return work to students.
+Comments are visible on returned work.
+Private Comments in Google Classroom are always visible.

 If You Deleted the Google Classroom Folder

-First, do not do this!
-If you accidentally (or purposefully) deleted the folder it will be permanently deleted in 30 days.
+First, do not do the Google Classroom folder!
+It is hard to restore.
+Accidental, or purposeful, deletion is permanent after 30 days.
 This deletes all the class folders, all the assignment folders, and student work.
 You also will delete any files that you uploaded to anything in Google Classroom.
 You basically need to start from scratch if you want to create a new Google Classroom “Classroom” folder so files are not floating around in your Google Drive.